tensorchord/pgvecto.rs-docs/src/cloud/manage/apikey.md

 - Enter a name for the API key.
 - Select the role for the API key.
     - **Owner**: The owner has full access to the project cluster.
-    - **Member**: The member has read-only access to the project cluster, but you can specify clusters full access.
+    - **Member**: The member has read-only access to the project cluster.
+However, you can specify clusters to which the member has full access.
 - Click the **Create** button.

 ![](../images/apikey-create.png)